 If your child with diabetes is starting school this year, have you started thinking about your 504 Plan?
 If you have one in place, have you looked at it to see if you need to make any changes?

-Lucky for us there was already a child with diabetes at our school and the family shared their 504 plan with us.
+Lucky for us, there was already a child with diabetes at our school, and the family shared their 504 plan with us.
 It was a great starting point.
-We didn’t actually have our plan finalized until the second semester, but we ended up adding a couple of things that we wouldn’t have thought of before school started.
+We didn’t actually have our plan finalized until the second semester of kindergarten, but we ended up adding a couple of things that we wouldn’t have thought of before school started.